 1. Follow the lead of the physician and pharmacy regulatory colleges in the provinces of British Columbia, Ontario, Nova Scotia, Alberta and Saskatchewan to provide guidelines that support pharmacist dispensing directly to the patient.

-2. Avoid introducing further restrictions to further control the prescribing and dispensing of Mifegymiso in addition to those already put in place by Health Canada.
+2. Avoid introducing additional restrictions to further control the prescribing and dispensing of Mifegymiso in addition to those already put in place by Health Canada and, in effect, restrict access to medical abortion.

 Professional bodies regulating nurse practitioners

 1. Follow the lead of the College of Nurses of Ontario, the first nursing governing body to support their Nurse Practitioners to prescribe Mifegymiso.
 The college has stated that Nurse Practitioners who have the knowledge, skill and judgment to prescribe Mifegymiso and who can manage all possible outcomes are legally authorized to prescribe it.
-Similarly, the College of Nurses of the Yukon supports independent prescribing of Mifepristone by Nurse Practitioners.
+Similarly, Yukon, Alberta, Nova Scotia and British Columbia have announced their support of NP prescribing.

 2. Support members in becoming prescribers and dispensers by ensuring that they receive the training and material they need as well as ensure they are connected to communities of practice.